Lt. Kernal

 Lt.
-Kernal is a SCSI hard drive subsystem developed for the 8-bit Commodore 64 and Commodore 128 home computers.
+Kernal is a SASI hard drive subsystem developed for the 8-bit Commodore 64 and Commodore 128 home computers.
 The Lt.
 Kernal is capable of a data transfer rate of more than 38 kilobytes per second and 65 kilobytes per second in Commodore 128 fast mode.

 History

 The original design of both the technically complicated hardware interface and disk operating system came from Lloyd Sponenburgh and Roy Southwick of Fiscal Information, Inc., a now-defunct Florida-based turnkey vendor of minicomputer-based medical information systems.
 Fiscal demonstrated a working prototype in 1984 and starting advertising the system for sale early in 1985.
-It immediately found a niche with some Commodore software developers and bulletin board SysOps.
+It immediately found a niche with some Commodore software developers and bulletin board sysops.
 It was released over the years in capacities of 10 megabytes to 330 megabytes.
 The subsequent development of a multiplexing accessory allows one Lt.
 Kernal to be shared by up to 16 computers, using a round robin scheduling algorithm.
 This makes the use of the Lt.
 Kernal with multiple line BBSs practical.
 Later, streaming tape support, using QIC-02 tape cartridges, was added to provide a premium backup strategy.

 Fiscal built the units to order until late 1986, at which time the decision was made to turn over the production, marketing and customer support to Xetec Inc. Fiscal continued to provide secondary technical support, as well as free DOS upgrades, until December 1991, at which time production of new Lt.
 Kernal systems ceased.
 Following the shutdown of Xetec in 1995, private support of the Lt.
 Kernal was carried on for several years by Ron Fick until his untimely death in 1999.